YujieMo/HERO/README.md

-# Self-supervised Heterogeneous Graph Learning:  a Homogeneity and Heterogeneity Perspective
+# Self-supervised Heterogeneous Graph Learning:  a Homophily and Heterogeneity Perspective

-This repository contains the reference code for the manuscript ``Self-supervised Heterogeneous Graph Learning:  a Homogeneity and Heterogeneity Perspective"
+This repository contains the reference code for the manuscript ``Self-supervised Heterogeneous Graph Learning:  a Homophily and Heterogeneity Perspective"

 ## Contents